 The proposed design for Union Station Square evolved from the desire to share design themes with the plaza across the street.
 The continuation of interpretive paving integrates the rail history narrative that is also found in the inscriptions on the existing granite seat cubes.
 The design creates a more unified sense of place between the parks while also improving circulation and accessibility through the addition of a ramp at the north access edge.
 Event diagrams propose programming options such a craft markets, play spaces and spill-out events from adjacent businesses.

 The successful partnership to activate Occidental Square has reaped tremendous positivity in the neighborhood.
 The transformation of this space is profound, yet physical edits, and small procedural changes can always help to enhance the use and effectiveness of the space.
 The first addition to the park is a children’s playspace, which sited toward the northern end of the park.
 There is a significant lack of children’s play equipment downtown and this will help to meet the demand.
-A new pavilion and kiosk to replace the existing kiosk in the park.
-The pavilion will be sited on the southern end of the park, near the existing kiosk.
-Pavilion construction will being in early 2020.
+The second is a new pavilion sited on the southern end of the park.

 Pioneer Square Park: